Secure Static Content Hosting with S3, CloudFront, and Basic Authentication

 2.2 Configure Origin Access Control (OAC)

-tab. - Select your origin → Edit → Origin access → Apply the new OAC.
+- Select the origin > Edit > Origin access > Apply the new OAC.

 - This replaces legacy Origin Access Identity (OAI).

-Automatic update: CloudFront will update the bucket policy OAC principal automatically if you choose that option.
+CloudFront will update the bucket policy OAC principal automatically if the option is selected.

 Step 3: Implement Basic Authentication with Lambda@Edge